Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Introduction

-A summary of the paper's organization is briefly illustrated in Fig. \ref{fig:Summary}.
-The paper begins by exploring the necessity for different definitions of intelligence, provide some of the expert opinions on the subject and its origins which later is followed by the introduction of the novel notion of artificial human intelligence, arguing in favor of the inevitable confluence of artificial and natural intelligences.
-This unique interaction, we hypothesize, would be the defacto standard of future human-to-human as well as human-to-machine communications and interfaces.
-It must be emphasized though that such an interaction is not an alternative to Artificial General Intelligence (AGI) \cite{goertzel2014artificial,goertzel2007artificial, bubeck2023sparks} in any sense, but rather a tentative direction achieving more generic and capable machine intelligence with arguably so many human-like features at behavioral, architectural and functional levels \cite{korteling2021human}.
-Later, we provide details about what we mean by artificial human intelligence and review few attempts as the state-of-the-art (SoTA) in this field.
-We further use brain-centric categorization of past efforts and consider the missing elements in brain-inspired information processing.
-We delve into critical questions that concern where exactly humans will be positioned in the newly formed artificial intelligence ecosystem, addressing few challenges and discuss the final alignment with humans.
-Finally, we comment/speculate on the effects of AI on the human brain and cognition and the set of required management actions in the long term as part of our discussions.
+{The organization} of the paper is {summarized} in Fig. \ref{fig:Summary}. {The main motivation} is introduced in Section \ref{section1}.
+Section \ref{section2} provides some of the expert opinions on the subject.
+In Section \ref{section3}, the origins of biological intelligence {is discussed}, later followed by the introduction of the novel notion of AHI in Section \ref{section3.2}, arguing in favor of the confluence of artificial and natural intelligences. {We hypothesize that this unique interaction may become the standard for future human–human and human–machine communication.
+This should not be viewed as an alternative to Artificial General Intelligence (AGI) \cite{goertzel2014artificial,goertzel2007artificial,bubeck2023sparks}, but rather as a step towards developing more general and capable machine intelligence with human-like behavioral, architectural, and functional features \cite{korteling2021human}.
+Whether or not this effort would lead to AGI is an open question.
+Section \ref{section5} examines human-level AI, focusing on the role of humans in the emerging AI ecosystem, related challenges, and alignment issues.
+Section \ref{section6} considers the potential effects of AI on the human brain and cognition, along with the long-term management actions, before concluding in Section \ref{concSection}.}